 JIM SAMUEL

-Jim is a trusted strategist, large-scale issues leader, coalition-builder and advisor to top executives with more than twenty five years of cultivating, improving and strengthening legislative, policy and economic development relationships in both the public and private sectors.
-Over the course of his career, Jim has successfully developed and driven policy and legislative initiatives in the area of energy, natural resources, economic development, infrastructure, manufacturing, workers' compensation and taxation.
-Jim remains committed to improving Ohio's business and industry environment.
+Jim is a trusted strategist, large-scale issues leader, coalition-builder and advisor to top executives with more than thirty years’ experience cultivating, improving and strengthening legislative, policy and economic development relationships in both the public and private sectors.